bryanbrunetti/exifupdater/README.md

 # EXIF Timestamp Updater
-This tool fixes missing EXIF timestamps from photos and videos from Google Takeout.
+This tool fixes missing EXIF timestamps from photos and videos exported from Google Photos via Takeout.

 ## Features
 - Processes multiple image files in parallel using worker goroutines